Contributed by – Healthians team

 Asthma is an inflammatory disorder of the airways that has symptoms like a continuous cough and sneezing.
 It’s worsened stage has symptoms like difficulty in breathing.
 During depression, the inability to breathe in is a common symptom.
 The neural changes in the airways trigger asthma.
 So, if you have difficulty in breathing during tense situations or when under some psychological pressure, do visit a chest physician to rule out any chances of Asthma.

 Depression & Thyroid

-Thyroid the gland which looks like a butterfly in the neck produces a hormone called Thyroid.
-When this gland does not produce this hormone it causes lack of this hormone in the body causing Hypothyroidism.
+Thyroid is the gland which looks like a butterfly in the neck produces a hormone called Thyroid.
+When this gland does not produce this hormone it causes a lack of it in the body causing Hypothyroidism.
 Depression is one of the major signs of Hypothyroidism.
 Get your thyroid levels tested to know the true cause.

 Depression & Obesity

 If you are in the higher range on the weighing scale, you are inclined to go into the cocoon stage.
 Obesity not only makes people feel uncomfortable because of their public image, but it makes them at a higher risk of being depressed.
 Many overweight individuals shy away from the public and are ashamed of their body image.
 Hence, their unwillingness to be social tends to be confused with a state of depression.
 This can be addressed effectively by undertaking a few lifestyle changes.
 Focus on fighting obesity, depression will be addressed automatically.